Package Leaflet: Information for the User

 This medication does not require special storage conditions.

-Medications should not be disposed of through drains or trash.
-Dispose of packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
-Ask your pharmacist how to dispose of packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be thrown away in drains or trash.
+Deposit the packaging and medications you no longer need in the SIGRE Point of the pharmacy.
+Ask your pharmacist how to dispose of the packaging and medications you no longer need.
+This way, you will help protect the environment.

 Composition of Ibuprofeno Aurovitas Spain

-Appearance of Ibuprofeno Aurovitas Spain and content of the container
+Appearance of Ibuprofeno Aurovitas Spain and package contents

-Coated tablets, white to off-white in color, round, with a notch on one face and smooth on the other.
+Film-coated tablets, white to off-white, round, with a score line on one face and smooth on the other.
 The tablet can be divided into equal doses.

-This medicine is available in boxes containing blisters.
+This medication is available in boxes containing blisters.

 Marketing authorization holder